seqscope/cartloader/docs/reference/run_ficture2_multi.md

 ## Overview

 `run_ficture2_multi` orchestrates joint FICTURE analysis on >=2 samples.
-It tiles each sample, builds joint hex grids (one or more widths), trains LDA models per width/factor count, decodes per sample, and writes per‑sample JSON manifests summarizing results.
+It tiles each sample, builds joint hex grids (one or more widths), trains LDA models cross samples per width/factor count, decodes per sample, and writes per‑sample JSON manifests summarizing results.

 Use this when processing multiple samples together to learn shared spatial factors and generate per‑sample outputs in a single, parallelizable pipeline.